 One of the ways in which a literary analysis achieves these ends is through the articulation, support, and development of a specific idea or claim.
 To put this in simple terms, your essay should contain a clearly stated thesis (claim), a coherent structure, and an abundance of relevant evidence (textual and otherwise).
 All of that being said, you have three (3) options for the first essay:

-1.)
 A symbol is defined as "something that represents something else."
 As you might guess, symbols are used in literature for a variety of reasons.
 Regardless, the use of symbols in literature is both specific and deliberate; in addition, if a story is well written, symbols will help the reader better understand the characters, the setting, the situation, the context, and the theme(s) of a story.
-Focusing on either Ernest Hemingway's "Hills Like White Elephants" or Ann Beattie's "Janus," write an essay in which you discuss how the symbols relate to and enhance various aspects of the story.
+Focusing on either Thomas Jefferson's essay George Washington or Henry David Thoreau 's Battle of the Ants write an essay in which you discuss how the symbols relate to and enhance various aspects of the story.

 - Essay must be 6 pages in length

 - Essay must be argumentative (persuasive) in nature

 - Essay must use a sufficient number of textual examples--quotations followed by explanation and interpretation--as argumentative support

 - Essay must adhere to MLA standards and guidelines (see below)

 - Essay must contain at least three outside sources

 In addition, here are a few things you should keep in mind as you are writing your essay: